 Bring your dog hungry and well exercised.

 Your dog is going "out to dinner" on class night!
 You wouldn't eat your regular dinner if you knew you had restaurant reservations, and neither should your dog.
 We will be using food rewards in class - if he's just polished off a big meal, he'll be less enthused about working to earn rewards.
 Bring high value, enticing rewards to class (see below) as you will be competing for his attention in a rich and novel environment!
-If your dog is on a special diet or isn't motivated to work for food, these two articles may help: Work to Earn and The Rule of Rewards.
+If your dog is on a special diet or isn't motivated to work for food, these articles may help:

 Bring a rubber-backed rug or a mat for your dog to lie on.

 Think bath mat or kitchen rug - something that is easy to roll up and carry and that won't slip around on the hard floor.
 Practice teaching your dog to settle at home during the week, so he will have plenty of practice so he will be better able to contain his enthusiasm in a classroom with other dogs and people.

 Click here for more information on approved equipment and training tools.

 Your instructor may recommend an alternative training collar or additional equipment during your class.
 We will help you select the most appropriate equipment for your particular dog.
 A small selection of collars, leads, and other pet supplies are available onsite courtesy of Prairie Dog Pet Mercantile.
 (Cash or checks made out to Prairie Dog are accepted in the store; we are also able to take debit or credit cards.)
 For help in selecting and fitting equipment and a huge selection training rewards, visit Prairie Dog Pet Mercantile on South Regal or in Kendall Yards.